Nathan4KImpact/kata-supermarket/README.md

 # kata-supermarket
 Supermarket Pricing

-The problem domain is something seemingly simple: pricing goods at supermarkets.
+The problem domain is something simple: pricing goods at supermarkets.

 Some things in supermarkets have simple prices: this can of beans costs $0.65.
 Other things have more complex prices.
 For example:
 •     three for a dollar (so what’s the price if I buy 4, or 5?)